-Capital Advantage Insurance Company - Small Group Plans
+Capital Advantage Assurance Company (CAAC) - Small Group Plans

-Rate request filing ID # CABC-130079821 - This document is a consumer tool to help explain the rate filing and decision made by the Insurance Department.
-It is not intended to describe or include all factors or information considered in our review process.
-For more information, see the filing at http://www.insurance.pa.gov/Consumers/ACARelatedFilings.
+Rate request filing ID # CABC-131022141- This document is prepared by the insurance company submitting the rate filing as a consumer tool to help explain the rate filing.
+It is not intended to describe or include all factors or information considered in the review process.